"Prurient Puff Piece"

 Of course, the victims of Hugh Hefner’s awful legacy have not just been adults.
 No, the biggest victims of Hefner’s radical leftist paganism have been millions of murdered unborn children and young targets of pedophiles and other perverts.
 Hefner’s “Sexual Revolution” has also left millions of children in the inner city without fathers and millions of inner city mothers without adequate male support.
 This in turn has created a generation of fatherless gangbangers whose violence and drug deals have devastated the black and Hispanic population throughout the United States and Mexico.
 So much for this documentary’s vacuous veneration of Hugh Hefner’s civil rights “record.”

+HUGH HEFNER: PLAYBOY, ACTIVIST AND REBEL is a documentary about the famous founder of the nudie magazine.
+It details the huge influence that Hefner has had in changing modern culture, but it is essentially a prurient puff piece that lets Hefner, not his critics, have the last word.
+Filled with interviews of Hefner, his friends and some of his enemies, the documentary details the history of Hefner’s scandalous career.
+It also shows his impact on such issues as sex and nudity in the media, the so-called Sexual Revolution, abortion, and the civil rights movements for blacks.
+Brief interviews with Pat Boone, moral pundit Dennis Prager and some feminists round out the picture, but Hefner gets the last word.
 Despite interviews with some of Hefner’s cultural opponents, this documentary is essentially a puff piece with much explicit nudity.
 It fails to mention the millions of murdered unborn babies and broken families due to Hefner’s radical PLAYBOY philosophy.
 Nary a peep is said about the millions of women and children whose lives have been terribly damaged by rapists, pedophiles and other perverts because of Hefner’s crusade for what he and others call “sexual liberation.”